 A refrigerant is a heat transfer medium – a substance that can absorb heat from a source, transport it and release it elsewhere.
+The transfer might be used to cool the source or warm the destination, or both.

 Other physical properties of refrigerants find applications beyond heat transfer.
 In particular some make good aerosol propellants, used in spray cans, fire extinguishers, insulation foam manufacture, and notably in “metered dose inhalers” to control asthma and other breathing problems.